Shared Services Benchmark – Media

 The Strategic Sourcing Group of a Fortune 50 integrator engaged RampRate 7 times over the course of 3 years to perform tactical benchmarks and assist with sourcing on behalf of its data center and network purchasing teams.

-These projects ranged from quantifying market rates for planning / budgeting purposes, to gap analysis on services currently purchased, to rapid identification of target suppliers / offers for new expansions, to projections of underlying supplier cost drivers.
-Benchmarks were conducted on a global basis, with scope ranging from 7 countries / metros to 20+ concurrent benchmarks.
+These projects ranged from quantifying market rates for planning/budgeting purposes, to gap analysis on services currently purchased, to rapid identification of target suppliers/offers for new expansions, to projections of underlying supplier cost drivers.
+Benchmarks were conducted on a global basis, with a scope ranging from 7 countries / metros to 20+ concurrent benchmarks.
 We architected a savings of $26mm.

 Specific deliverables included